Michael M. Meguid: Biography

 Born in Egypt, Michael Marwan Meguid spent his childhood in Egypt, Germany, and then England.
-There he attended University College London (UCL) and University College Hospital Medical School, graduating with his MB BS degree in 1968.
+There he attended University College London (UCL) and University College Hospital Medical School, graduating with his MBBS degree in 1968.
 For the next two years he was an Anatomy Professor at UCL, while he successfully completed Part 1 of the Fellowship of the Royal College of Surgeons (FRCS), London qualification.
-From 1970 until 1976 he did his Surgical Residency at Peter Bent Brigham Hospital, Children's Hospital; the Joslin Clinic, Harvard Medical School; and at Boston University Hospital, Boston, Massachusetts.
-It was at Boston University Hospital (now Boston Medical Center) that he began his surgical career in Surgical Oncology and Clinical Nutrition, as Assistant Professor.
-Concomitantly, from 1978 until 1982 he was a graduate student in the Department of Human Nutrition, Massachusetts Institute of Technology (MIT, Cambridge, Massachusetts, earning a PhD in Nutritional Biochemistry.
+From 1970 until 1976 he did his surgical residency at Peter Bent Brigham Hospital, Children's Hospital; the Joslin Clinic, Harvard Medical School; and at Boston University Hospital, Boston, Massachusetts.
+It was at Boston University Hospital (now Boston Medical Center) that he began his surgical career in surgical oncology and clinical nutrition, as assistant professor.
+Concomitantly, from 1978 until 1982 he was a graduate student in the department of human nutrition at Massachusetts Institute of Technology (MIT), earning a PhD in nutritional biochemistry.